Ewsmyth/data-navi-gatr/README.md

 ```
 ##### You can now exit out of you Ubuntu Server but you will want to keep cmd open
 ### Download and install Data Navi Gatr
-##### On the github page click the green dropdown button named "Code" and then click "Download ZIP".
-Once it is downloaded go ahead and right click on the zip file and extract the contents.
-Select a direcory where you want store the app, in this example I will be storing it in the C Drive.
+##### On the github page click the green dropdown button named **"Code"** and then click **"Download ZIP"**.
+Once it is downloaded go ahead and right click on the zip file and extract the contents. **Set the extract location to the C drive** (other wise you will have to copy the files to the C drive or change the commands below.).
 #### Install the necessary packages for the application.
 ##### First install Python 3.12, this can be found in the Microsoft store
 ##### Open CMD and type the following command: